Last updated on June 29, 2026

 Magic is full of war-torn battlescapes, treacherous terrain, and sprawling metropolis cities like Ravnica.
 But even the denizens of the MTG universe need to take a vacay every now and then, or retire to a quiet, peaceful town somewhere far away from the multiverse’s many dangerous hellscapes.

-Well, Final Fantasy isn’t exactly part of the multiverse, so towns aren’t quite canon to Magic lore yet, but the card type’s new to the game, just locked to Universes Beyond for the time being.
-And there’s nothing all that complicated about them.
+Well, Final Fantasy isn’t exactly part of the multiverse, so towns aren’t quite canon to Magic lore yet, but the card type is now available to the game and could easily expand out of Universes Beyond.

 Turns out this town is big enough for the two of us, so let’s get to it.